-Remember to order your previous Professional Experience, Projects, Achievements, Volunteer Work, etc. in chronological order.
+Remember to arrange your previous Professional Experience, Projects, Achievements, Volunteer Work, etc. in chronological order.
 Always start your CV with your Skills/Expertise and previous relevant Work Experience as the main sections.

 CV Template PDF

 The CV templates generated by novoresume.com will be available in a PDF format.
-The reason behind this is that a PDF looks better across different devices and has increased security.
+The reason behind this is that a PDF looks better across different devices and is more secure.

-The myth of ATS systems not being able to read PDF files is not true anymore, with most of the companies nowadays having modern ATS systems that can read the PDF text-based files generated by novoresume.com.
+The myth of ATS systems not being able to read PDF files is not true anymore, as most of the companies nowadays have modern ATS systems that can read the PDF text-based files generated by novoresume.com.

 You can use the above CV samples as an inspiration, but make sure to personalize each one for a specific job application.

-Research carefully the industry you are applying for and the company’s culture, in order to find out what colors, fonts and infographic styles you should use.
+Carefully research the industry you are applying for and the company’s culture in order to find out what colors, fonts and infographic styles you should use.

 What Is the Best CV Format?

-There is no “Best” CV format, as each recruiter/employer has its unique preferences, but the general principles and guidelines that most of the recruiters and employers agree upon have been used when designing the above CV templates.
+There is no "Best" CV format, as each recruiter/employer has their own unique preferences - but the general principles and guidelines that most of the recruiters and employers agree upon have been used when designing the above CV templates.